-The log level options determine which events are logged for the Dynamic File Service log file or Standard Policy log file.
-Use this option in combination with the -logfilename option to modify the log level setting for the specified log file.
+The log level options determine which events are logged for the specified log files.
+Use this option in combination with the -logFileName option to modify the log level setting for the specified log file.
+The default logging level is WARN.